Audiology is the study of hearing.

 Many of our services are also provided at the South Liverpool Treatment Centre, Church Road, Garston.

 This modern facility boasts a purpose built Audiology suite on the first floor and is staffed by Audiologists from Broadgreen Hospital five days a week.

 If you have never been a patient with us before you will need a referral from your GP.

-If you are under 55 years old and you have not had a hearing test for over three years you can contact the department directly for a reassessment.
+If you are under 55 years old and have been assessed and issued with hearing aids from this department then, within a 5 year period of receiving your current hearing aids, you can contact the department directly to book a reassessment.

 If you cannot attend your appointment and you do not let us know that you would like an alternative, we will discharge you from the clinic waiting list.
 Your GP will be informed of this.